zzysh12345/smol-course/1_instruction_tuning/README.md

 Supervised Fine-Tuning (SFT) is a critical process for adapting pre-trained language models to specific tasks.
 It involves training the model on a task-specific dataset with labeled examples.

 For a detailed guide on SFT, including key steps and best practices, see the [Supervised Fine-Tuning](./supervised_fine_tuning.md) page.

-## Conclusion

-Supervised fine-tuning is a powerful technique for adapting pre-trained models to specific tasks.
-By understanding the key concepts and data structures, you can effectively implement this process and improve model performance.